-You save an XML file using the mxmlSaveFile () function:
+You save an XML file using the mxmlSaveFile() function:

+'''

+FILE fp;

+mxml node t tree;

 fp = fopen("filename.xml", "w");

 mxmlSaveFile(tree, fp, MXML_NO_CALLBACK);

 fclose(fp);

 '''

 The first argument is the XML node tree to save.
 It should normally be a pointer to the top-level ?xml node in your XML document.